 But that is a good thing because the rocks are still hugely unknown.

-Coco River, the longest in Central America, runs through the rock formations, creating stunning landscapes.
+The longest in Central America, the Coco River runs through the rock formations, creating stunning landscapes.

-Standing some 4,410 feet high, Mombacho Volcano has one of the best floras and faunas in Nicaragua.
-The best way to explore it is by whizzing through on a zip line, which also passes over Granada and Lake Nicaragua.
+Standing some 4,410 feet high, Mombacho Volcano has one of Nicaragua’s best floras and faunas.
+The best way to explore it is by whizzing through on a zip line that passes over Granada and Lake Nicaragua.

-Though the island is not known for cuisine, you can still try out some local dishes such as Gallo pinto, the staple food of the island– beans and rice served with fried plantains and meat.
+Though the island is not known for cuisine, you can still try out some local dishes such as Gallo pinto, the island’s staple food– beans and rice served with fried plantains and meat.